 Half-way through your tour, you will come up to The Overlook, which houses the Overlook Cafe, Nature Store and Children’s Nature Center!
 Park your car and stretch your legs!

 The Overlook Cafe serves concession stand food, and there are shaded picnic tables for lunch.
-Due to Covid-19, food at the Overlook is for pick up only.

 Children’s Nature Center